 “We, like 100 other people, have applied for the medical marijuana dispensary,” said Soo Sheung Wong, the chief marketing and innovation officer for Herbal Care.
 “We are very excited about Fall River and the South Coast Life Science Technology Park.
 We are interested in providing cannabis for people who need it for medical purposes.
 We also want to do more work with the research on cannabis.”

-Herbal Care signed a contingency contract with the Fall River Office of Economic Development to buy 4 acres in the biopark if the company is awarded a license to operate a medical marijuana dispensary, according to Kenneth Fiola, executive vice president of FROED, which markets the 300-acre biopark.
+Herbal Care signed a contingency contract with the Bristol County EDC to buy 4 acres in the biopark if the company is awarded a license to operate a medical marijuana dispensary, according to Kenneth Fiola, executive vice president of Bristol County EDC, which markets the 300-acre biopark.